chipjarred/BigMath/README.md

 #### Addition and subtraction

-Addition an subtraction employ an adapted version of the same O(*n*) algorithm used by integer arithmetic in order to handle differing exponents in their operands  without having to do an actual preliminary shift of the operand with the lower exponent.
+Addition and subtraction employ an adapted version of the same O(*n*) algorithm used by integer arithmetic in order to handle differing exponents in their operands  without having to do an actual preliminary shift of the operand with the lower exponent.
 They take longer to run than their integer counterpart not only because of special value checking, but also to handle shifting results due to carrying out of the high bit, and handling rounding of the least significant bit.

 #### Multiplication